frankshearar/Home/Support-package-renames.md

 An "Info" icon will be added to the renamed package in the list of package updates.
 This will be replaced by a "Warning" icon if the renamed package is also deprecated.

 The details pane on the right side displays the rename information.
 A package that is both renamed and deprecated will show the deprecated message first, followed by the renamed message.

+### .NET Core CLI (Preview)

+For now, package renames information will NOT appear in the .NET Core CLI.
+We will consider adding a `--renamed` option to the `dotnet list package` command.

 ## Feedback
 If you have feedback, feel free to reach out in the following ways: